mickyginger/fake-json-api/README.md

 A small package that intercepts AJAX requests and responds with data stored locally in IndexedDB.
 It attempts to fake an actual JSON API.

 > This is a package that I've put together help make more realistic challenges for [frontendmentor.io](https://beta.frontendmentor.io).
 I've released it here so that it might help others.
-Please let me know if you'd like a feature added by opening an issue on the github page.
+Please let me know if you'd like a feature added by [opening an issue](https://github.com/mickyginger/fake-json-api/issues).

 ## Setup